tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     >**Note**: Selecting this image is very important.
 You will need Microsoft 365 to assign apps in this exercise.

-6. Now, enter the rest of the settings for your host pool, as seen in the screenshot below.
+6. Now, enter the rest of the settings for your host pool.

+    - Add Azure virtual machines: Yes
+    - Name prefix: avdmcwpool (or anything else you prefer).
+    - Virtual machine location: The region you've been creating your AVD host VMs.
+    - Availability options: Non infrastructure redundancy required.
+    - Image: Your custom Windows Image.
+It should be something similar to "avdmcw/avduserimage/1.0.0".
+    - Number of VMs: 2
+    - Virtual Netwokr: The virtual network you created for your host VMs.
+    - AD domain join UPN: adamin@yourdomain.com, replacing yourdomain.com with the domain you chose to use for the lab.
+    - Password: the password you set for you adadmin user.
+    - Username: avdadmin
+    - Password: The password you want to use for your avdadmin user.
+    - Confirm passwrd: Re-enter the password you want to use for your avdadmin user.

     ![This image shows the information you will enter for the host pool name and select next for virtual machines.](images/nextworkspace4.png "Create a host pool name")